Garrett Willis

+Early life

 Willis was born in Charlotte, North Carolina.
 He attended East Tennessee State University where he was member of the golf team, a first-team All-American his senior year.
 He won the Canadian Amateur Championship in 1995.
-He graduated and turned professional in 1996.
+He graduated in 1996.

+Professional career

+In 1996, Willis turned pro.
 Willis began his career in professional golf playing on the Hooters Tour and in selected international events.
 He then moved up to the BUY.COM Tour (the precursor of the Nationwide Tour).
 Willis made his debut on the PGA Tour at the Touchstone Energy Tucson Open in 2001, and became the fourth Tour player to win in his first start as a member joining Marty Fleckman (1967), Ben Crenshaw (1973) and Robert Gamez (1990).

 In recent years, Willis has split his playing time between the PGA Tour and the Nationwide Tour.
 He posted a Nationwide Tour victory in 2005 at the Envirocare Utah Classic.
 He came close to winning again on the Nationwide Tour in 2007, when he and Justin Bolli finished tied for second, a single stroke behind Jay Williamson in the Fort Smith Classic.

 Willis won again in 2009 on the Nationwide Tour at the WNB Golf Classic by one stroke over Chad Collins.
 He finished 12th on the money list to earn his 2010 PGA Tour card.

+Willis last played a PGA Tour event in 2016.

+Personal life

 Willis lives in Knoxville, Tennessee with his wife, Jennifer.
-Willis last played a PGA Tour event in 2016.